12 Wonderful National Parks Sites in North Carolina

 Great Smoky Mountains National Park

 Great Smoky Mountains National Park sits on the Tennessee and North Carolina border.
-Of all the national parks in North Carolina, this one is the most visited.
+This one is the most visited of all the national parks in North Carolina.

 While the Blue Ridge Parkway is the most visited NPS unit, GSMNP is the most visited National Park in the United States.